California’s Controversial Drought Provisions Passed by Congress

 California Drought Status

-Water levels in California’s major reservoirs (representing 27.3 million acre-feet of storage) have fallen by three percentage points to 43% of the statewide capacity over the past two weeks.
-Compared to historical data, current storage levels represent 77% of the reported average for this time of year, three percentage points lower than two weeks ago.
-Conditions in individual reservoirs vary across the state, with those in the north of the state doing better than those further south.
+After the October rains, the water level in California’s major reservoirs (representing 27.3 million acre-feet of storage) has increased by five percentage points to 50% of the statewide capacity compared to a month ago (as of 12/12/16).
+Current storage levels represent 87% of the historical average for this time of year, also five percentage points higher than last month.
+Conditions in individual reservoirs vary across the state, with those in the north continuing to do better than those further south.
 For example:

-- The water level at the New Melones Reservoir, another major reservoir with a 2.4 million acre-feet capacity, remains at 39% of the historical average.
+- The water level at the New Melones Reservoir, another major reservoir with a 2.4 million acre-feet capacity, is at 40% of the historical average.

-- Lake Cachuma, which supplies water to the city of Santa Barbara and other urban areas in Southern California, is still at 7% of its capacity, or 9% of the historical average.
+- Lake Cachuma, which supplies water to the city of Santa Barbara and other urban areas in Southern California, remains very low at 7% of its capacity at least since August 2016.
+The current level is 10% of the historical average.

 The most recent data on groundwater conditions are based on measurements taken in spring 2016.
 Maps of spring and fall groundwater level changes can be found here.
-Parts of the Tulare Lake, the South Coast, and the Colorado River hydrologic regions have experienced groundwater declines in excess of 100 feet between Fall 2011 and Fall 2015.
+Parts of the Tulare Lake, the South Coast, and the Colorado River hydrologic regions have experienced groundwater declines of more than 100 feet between fall 2011 and fall 2015.